 Jason is a senior security analyst at a major financial institution in Canada.
 His recent SANS Institute courseware development includes Defending Web Application Security Essentials and Web Application Pen Testing Hands-On Immersion.
 He is currently a SANS certified instructor.
 Jason started his career as a programmer before moving on to ISP network administration, where he handled network security incidents, which sparked his interest in information security.
 Jason specializes in Web application security, penetration testing, and intrusion detection.
 He holds a BA in computer science from York University in Toronto, Ontario, as well as the CISSP, GCIA, GCFW, GCUX, GCWN, and GCIH certifications.

 Gregory Leonard has over 16 years of experience in software development, with an emphasis on writing large-scale enterprise applications.
-He has worked with several government agencies, including designing and developing applications for the U.S. Treasury.
-Greg's current responsibilities include application architecture and security; performing infrastructure design and implementation, security analysis, code reviews, and evaluating performance diagnostics.
+Greg's responsibilities have included application architecture and security, performing infrastructure design and implementation, security analysis, code reviews, and evaluating performance diagnostics.
+Greg is currently focusing on overseeing the integration of secure development practices for his company.

 Sri Mallur is a security consultant at a major healthcare provider.
 Sri has over 15 years of experience in software development and information security.
 He has designed and developed applications for large companies in the insurance, chemical, and healthcare industries.
 He has extensive consulting experience from working with one of the big 5.
 Sri currently focuses on security in SDLC by working with developers, performing security code review, and consulting on projects.
 He is also currently involved with mobile app security.
 Sri holds a Masters in industrial engineering from Texas Tech University, Lubbock, TX and an MBA from Cal State University-East Bay, Hayward, CA.